msolli/proletarian/README.md

 On the other hand, if your job takes a long time to finish, you should handle interrupts one of two ways:

 1. By catching `InterruptedException`.
-If your job calls (directly on indirectly) a method that throws `InterruptedException` (such as `Object.wait`, `Thread.sleep`, and `Thread.join`), you can wrap your job handler code in a try/catch that catches `InterruptedException`.
+If your job calls (directly or indirectly) a method that throws `InterruptedException` (such as `Object.wait`, `Thread.sleep`, and `Thread.join`), you can wrap your job handler code in a try/catch that catches `InterruptedException`.
 Do this